Ƶ

 What's the difference between a Shareholder Resolution and a Board Resolution?

-• Decision-Making Authority: Shareholder Resolutions represent decisions made by company owners and require specific voting thresholds (50% or 75%), while Board Resolutions reflect decisions made by directors within their delegated authority.
+• Decision-Making Authority: Shareholder Resolutions require voting by company owners and address major company changes, while Board Resolutions reflect decisions made by directors for day-to-day management

 Get our New Zealand-compliant Shareholder Resolution: